 Don’t ask this question because if you start counting, the list of dances in India will go endless.
 India comprises various styles of dance.
 Most of them fall under the traditional dance category.

 A traditional dance is one which has something to do with the culture & tradition of a particular region.
 Given the fact, that all classical and folk dances are traditional dances in some or another way.
 In opposed to that, what you see in films is not a traditional dance.

 WHAT IS THE PURPOSE OF DANCE?

 Tell us, why do you dance?
 To convey your ideas, to express your art, or maybe just to uplift your mood?
-Well, this is what the real purpose of dance for everyone.
-It may vary dance to dance and context to context.
+Well, this is the real purpose of dance for everyone.
+It may vary from dance to dance and context to context.
 Like, a folk dance has a different purpose and a contemporary dance has some other.

 Nevertheless, the ultimate purpose of dance is to express yourself and your ideas without saying anything.